Chapter 22:

 "A new deal?"

 "Yes.
-We will give everything we’ve got—every breath, every drop of strength.
+We will give everything we’ve got—every breath, every drop of blood.
 Even our souls, if we have to.
 Everything needed to fulfill our vengeance.”

 She looked at me, long and hard.
 There was no hesitation in her eyes anymore.
-No sadness, no regret.
-Only steel.
-The flicker of a dangerous flame, burning quietly behind her gaze.
+Just the flicker of a dangerous flame, burning quietly behind her gaze.

 Then, slowly, she stood.
 Her fingers slid into mine with firm, deliberate strength.
 Her smile—dark, wry, and burning with something deeper than anger—matched mine without a word.